-- ・Tickets both Advance and General are available through The National Art Center, Tokyo (only on open days), exhibition website (ONLINE TICKETS), and other major ticket agencies.
+- ・Both Advance and General tickets are available through The National Art Center, Tokyo (only on open days), exhibition website (ONLINE TICKETS), and other major ticket agencies.
 Service charges may apply.
 (These service are only available in Japanese.)

-- ・Group tickets will only be available at the venue and discounts only applicable to groups of 20 people or more.
+- ・Group tickets will only be available at the venue and a discount is applicable to groups of 20 people or more.

-- ・Credit card (UC, Master Card, VISA, JCB, AMEX, Diners Club, DISCOVER) , e-cash (Suica, PASMO, ICOCA, etc.), iD, J-Debit and Union Pay are available for purchasing tickets.
+- ・Credit card (UC, Master Card, VISA, JCB, AMEX, Diners Club, DISCOVER) , e-cash (Suica, PASMO, ICOCA, etc.), iD, J-Debit and Union Pay can be used for purchasing tickets.